filecoin-project/Allocator-Registry/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: Please only use this form if submitting an issue that is outside the list of options provided.
+Organization: ''
+Application Number: ''
-title: ''
+Github Handle: ''
-labels: ''
+Slack Handle: ''
-assignees: ''
+Description of Issue: ''

 ---